 In 2012 Central finished 28-24 overall and 19-13 in the NEC, making it to their seventh consecutive NEC Tournament.
 The Blue Devils had two players honored on the All-Conference First Team, and two more were placed on the Second Team.

-The four All-Conference picks in 2013 give Hickey 54 All-Conference players in his 14 years at CCSU.
+With Dean Lockery earning All-Conference honors in 2018, Hickey has mentored 84 All-Conference players in his 19 years at CCSU.
 He has also produced three Players of the Year (Tim D’Aquila in 2003, Keith Stegbauer in 2004, Allaire in 2010), one Pitcher of the Year (Barry Hertzler in 2003) and two Rookies of the Year (Phil Rothkugel in 2002 and D’Aquila in 2001).

 In 2007 the Blue Devils finished fourth in the conference with a 14-14 league record but advanced to the NEC Tournament title game.
 They fell to Monmouth, 7-1, in the last game of the tournament.
 It marked their fifth trip to the NEC Championship game in six seasons.
 They finished the season with a 26-26 overall record.